By Clare Flynn Levy

 A week after you’ve exited a position, set aside 10 minutes to review the true story.
 Were you right for the right reasons, or just lucky?
 How well did you follow your process?

-Given the constant flow of new information, professional investors are almost always looking forward, not backwards.
-That makes it very difficult learn from what went right or wrong in the past, and therefore to continuously improve.
+When I was a PM, I found this exercise incredibly valuable but also one of the hardest to make time for; given the constant flow of new information, professional investors are almost always under pressure to look forward, not backwards.
+As a result, it can be very difficult to learn from what went right or wrong in the past, and therefore to continuously improve.

-By leaving it a week after you’ve exited, you’ll be less emotional in your assessment.
-Not only will it help you understand the patterns that underlay your best and worst decisions, but it will help develop your learning, giving you more control.
+Why leave the post-mortem for a week?
+Because you’ll be less emotional in your assessment by that time.
+Not only will you understand more clearly the patterns that underlay your best and worst decisions, it will also help to develop your learning process, giving you more control.

 4. The Clean Sheet of Paper

 Once a week, go through all of your positions and ask yourself “Would I be a buyer today?”.